1neskk/Ataraxia/README.md

 4. Open the resulting solution file: `cd build && start Ataraxia.sln`

 #### Linux
+Observation: This projects has better support for X11, but it should work with Wayland as well.
+If there are any issues with Wayland, you can force X11 by setting the environment variable `FORCE_X11` to `1`.

 1. Clone recursively: `git clone --recursive https://github.com/1neskk/Ataraxia`